atlanhq/camelot/README.md

 There's a [command-line interface](https://camelot-py.readthedocs.io/en/latest/user/cli.html) too!

----

-**Note:** Camelot only works with:

-- Python 2, with Python 3 support [on the way](https://github.com/socialcopsdev/camelot/issues/81).
-- Text-based PDFs and not scanned documents.
+**Note:** Camelot only works with text-based PDFs and not scanned documents.
 If you can click-and-drag to select text in your table in a PDF viewer, then your PDF is text-based.
-Support for image-based PDFs using OCR is [planned](https://github.com/socialcopsdev/camelot/issues/101).

----

 ## Why Camelot?